-Non-public School Aid
+Non-public school aid

-House: Includes in the definition of "textbook" an online book with an annual subscription cost (current law only grants authority for single-year costs of online textbooks and does not include multi-year subscriptions).
+House: De-links non-public pupil aid and non-public pupil transportation aid from increases in the basic formula allowance.
+Includes in the definition of "textbook" an online book with an annual subscription cost (current law only grants authority for single-year costs of online textbooks and does not include multi-year subscriptions).
 Includes online course registration fees for advanced placement courses taken online in the definition of "software or other educational technology."